uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/imatcopy_batch.rst

 but the ``imatcopy_batch`` routines perform their operations with groups of matrices.
 Each group contains matrices with the same parameters.

-There is a *strided API*, in wich the matrices in a batch are a set distance away from each other in memory and in which all matrices share the same parameters (for example matrix size), and a more flexible *group API* where each group of matrices has the same
+There is a *strided API*, in which the matrices in a batch are a set distance away from each other in memory and in which all matrices share the same parameters (for example matrix size), and a more flexible *group API* where each group of matrices has the same